JoTindle2/FakerApp/faker-app/README.md

 # FakerApp React App

-This is a simple React application that fetches user data from a Faker API using Axios.
+This is a simple React application that fetches user data from a Faker APIs.
 It demonstrates basic usage of TypeScript in a React project.

 ## Installation